Computing Devices not Supported by SCS

 Further details will typically be provided by your instructor, lab coordinators and TAs as the academic term gets underway.

-OPTION 3: Parallels (for Mac M1 users)
+OPTION 3: Parallels (for Mac M-processor users)

-For users with the M1 Mac chipset, the 3rd party software Parallels provides an additional virtualization option.
-It is a hypervisor similar to VirtualBox, VMware, KVM, etc. More recent versions of the Parallels software is able to provide virtualization support on M1 Macs.
+For users with the M-processor Mac chipset, the 3rd party software Parallels provides an additional virtualization option.
+It is a hypervisor similar to VirtualBox, VMware, KVM, etc. More recent versions of the Parallels software is able to provide virtualization support on M-processor Macs.
 We have heard anecdotal evidence that it works really well, really poorly or not at all – so you will need to try it to see if it will work for you!

 A yearly subscription fee applies to the software.
 We recommend that you test with their Free Trial first before you commit to purchasing it.